18th Annual Beginners and Intermediate Bass Camp

 University of North Texas

-Beginning and Intermediate players of the double Bass will join the North Texas Bass Camp for three days of fun, participation and instruction.
-Playing, practicing and performing will abound and students will enjoy the week-ending game of “Double Bass Jeopardy.”
-Participants will have the opportunity to work with Mr. Bradetich as well as outstanding teachers Gudrun Raschen – University of North Texas, Texas Woman's University and Jessica Gilliam-Valls – Austin, TX and Jack Unzicker – UT - Arlington.
+Beginning and Intermediate players of the double Bass will join the North Texas Bass Camp for four days of fun, participation and instruction.
+Playing, practicing and performing will abound and students will enjoy the week-ending game of “Double Bass Jeopardy” and perform in the Grand Finale Concert.
+Participants will have the opportunity to work with outstanding teachers Dr. Gudrun Raschen – University of North Texas, Dr. Jessica Gilliam – Southwestern University and Dr. Carlos Gaviria – Stephen F. Austin University.

-Arrival – Departure: Registration/check-in begins at 8:00am on Thursday, June 20 and the final concert ends at approximately 9:15pm on Saturday, June 22.
-Students are welcome to arrive Wednesday evening or early Thursday morning and depart any time after the concert ends on Saturday.
-If necessary, students may stay overnight Saturday night and depart on Sunday morning.
-Underage supervision and assistance is provided for Wednesday check-in and Sunday departure.
+Arrival – Departure: Registration/check-in will be at 6 pm on Monday, June 18 and the final concert ends at approximately 9:15pm on Friday, June 22.
+If necessary, students may stay overnight Friday night and depart on Saturday morning.
+Underage supervision and assistance is provided at all times.

 Gudrun Raschen has extensive solo, orchestral and chamber music experience on both double bass and cello.
 She has given concerts in the United States, Brazil, Mexico, Bolivia, Poland, Finland, Italy, Germany, South Africa and Namibia.
 In 2005 and 2012 she was invited to perform at the International Chamber Music Festival in South Africa, in 2008 at the Pan American Music Festival in South Texas and at the International Bass Convention in Poland and in 2011, the Oficina de Música in Curitiba, Brazil and at the International Chamber Music Festival in Positano, Italy (2011/ 2013).
 In addition, Gudrun has taught and performed for five years at the Mittenwald International Double Bass Masterclasses in Germany.